 During your experience at Berkeley Haas, the Haas Financial Aid Office is your primary point of contact, rather than the University's Financial Aid and Scholarships Office.
 The links on this page go to the Haas Financial Aid Office's website which contains all the information highlighted below in more detail.

 The Full-time MBA program has one of the most reasonable tuition and fee structures of any top MBA program.
 Approximately 70 percent of Haas students receive some form of financial assistance, including scholarships and loans.

-Total assessed tuition & fees for the 2016-2017 academic year are $60,162.50 for California Residents and $61,713.50 for Non-residents which also includes health insurance if not waived.
+Total assessed tuition & fees for the 2017-2018 academic year are $58,722 for California Residents and $59,739 for Non-residents.
 University tuition and fees are subject to change.
 Please refer to our Financial Aid Office website for detailed cost estimates including living expenses.
 If you apply for financial aid, the official cost of attendance will be used to determine aid eligibility.

 In many cases, U.S. citizens or Permanent Residents may qualify for California Residency by their second year of graduate school.
 We strongly recommend that students pursue this, as it can reduce student fees.
 Students will save approximately $1,500 by obtaining Residency.

-In 2015-2016, the Haas School disbursed approximately $5.8 million in scholarships to both domestic and international students.
-In fact 50% of Full-time MBA students received some funding!
+In 2016-2017, Berkeley Haas disbursed approximately $6.9 million in scholarships to both domestic and international students.

 You can view a complete list of scholarships, learn more about scholarship criteria and application deadlines, and access the application form from our financial aid page on scholarships for entering students.